 Customizing your election donut

-After you uploaded a dataset into Datawrapper and selected the election donut chart, you might want to work on its appearance.
-Let us show you how to make changes to an election donut in three simple steps.
+After you've uploaded a dataset into Datawrapper and selected the election donut chart, the next step is to customize its appearance.
+Here are three small steps to customize your election donut.

-One strength of the Datawrapper election chart is that you use the exact colors of the parties being presented, which is important make the results easier recognizable for users.
-A green party should be green, of course.
+One strength of the Datawrapper election chart is that you use the exact colors of the parties being presented, which is important for making the results instantly recognizable fo the users.
+A green party should appear green on the election donut, of course.

-- Click, hold, and drag the resize arrow in the bottom right corner of the chart or
+- Click, hold, and drag the resize arrow in the bottom right corner of the chart:

-- specify the exact size of the chart by defining the resolution in pixels with the help of the boxes below the chart.
+- specify the exact size of the chart by defining the height and width in pixels with the help of the boxes below the chart: